 If the usual explanations for the movement from extensive to intensive crops all fail, how do we account for the shift?
-The surprising result is that exogenous declines in real interest rates and "biological" learning deserve much of the credit for the transformation (Rhode, 1995, pp. 773-800; and Olmstead and Rhode, 2008, pp. 223-61).
+The surprising result is that exogenous declines in real interest rates and "biological" learning deserve much of the credit for the transformation (Rhode, 1995; and Olmstead and Rhode, 2008).